Community Commentary by Ajetunmobi within research project: 'Rethinking Relationships and Building Trust around African Collections' 2021

 Continue exploring archive

-Black and white negative of people fishing with nets in shallow waters among plants
+Black and white negative of people in canoe (far away) down tree/plant-lined river

 Collection Information